 Lists of approved courses in the above categories are included on each undergraduate major's page in this Bulletin.

-In addition to the general requirements stated under University Regulations, candidates for special honors must have attained by the end of the fall semester of the senior year:
+In addition to the general requirements stated under University Regulations, candidates for special honors must attain the following by the end of the fall semester of their senior year:

-- A 3.7 grade-point average in courses in the major.
+- A minimum GPA of 3.7 in courses in the major.

-- A minimum grade of C- in all courses taken at GW.
+- A minimum grade of C- in every course taken at GW.

-The Korean program selects at most two students for special honors based on the students' overall performance in the program.
+special honors, based on the student’s overall performance in the program.